hishamk/yaduino/readme.md

 ## Inspiration
-This project is inspired by the Simonduino project in Andre LaMothe's course on Udemy (Crash Course Electronics and PCB Design).
-As with other projects in the course, I've decided to turn up the volume to the proverbial "11".
-I call it
-Yaduino - Yet Another Arduino (the missing r is deliberate!) :)
+So this is my first stab at designing a microcontroller board.
+I call it Yaduino - Yet Another Arduino (the missing r is deliberate!) :)

 ![Top PCB image](https://github.com/hishamk/yaduino/blob/main/top.png?raw=true)

+This project is partially inspired by the [Simonduino](https://circuitmaker.com/Projects/Details/Andre-LaMothe/Simonduino-Color-Match-Game) project which in turn is based off the Arduino Nano.
+The Simonduino is used in Andre LaMothe's course on [Udemy](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjjg_KF1fX5AhWOhP0HHQxAC3gQFnoECB0QAQ&url=https%3A%2F%2Fwww.udemy.com%2Fcourse%2Fcrash-course-electronics-and-pcb-design%2F&usg=AOvVaw1sOdiGusWrsevJXUfVBT1S).

+Since I used CircuitMaker for schematic and PCB design, this project is also hosted on [CircuitMaker's project hub](https://circuitmaker.com/Projects/Details/HishamKhalifa-2/ATmega328-Playground).

 ### Design Goals
-My aim with this project was to have fun, learn and push myself to figure out how to implement my design goals for the 8-bit ATmega 328 microcontroller.
+This project does not necessarily "make sense" since a million other boards could do more, with less components and a smaller footprint.
+My aim with this project was to learn microcontroller board design and to figure out how to implement my (somewhat arbitrary) design goals for the 8-bit ATmega 328 microcontroller.
+The choice was mainly driven by the fact that I also had most components (or closely related counterparts) to breadboard most of the design before committing the final design to PCB manufacture.
+Besides, what's the fun in using other boards when you can learn to make your own and have fun while at it?

  1. Should function as a regular Arduino (complete with ICSP for burning the bootloader).